jhollinger/occams-record/README.md

 # Benchmarking

 `bundle exec rake bench` will run a suite of speed and memory benchmarks comparing Occams Record to Active Record.
-[You can find an example of a typical run here.](https://github.com/jhollinger/occams-record/wiki/Measurements).
-These are primarily used during development to prevent performance regressions.
+[You can find an example of a typical run here.](https://github.com/jhollinger/occams-record/wiki/Measurements) These are primarily used during development to prevent performance regressions.
 An in-memory Sqlite database is used.

 If you run your own benchmarks, keep in mind exactly what you're measuring.
-For example if you're benchmarking a report written in AR vs OR, there are many constants in that measurement: the time spent in the database, the time spent sending the database results over the network, any calculations you're doing in Ruby, and the time spent building your html/json/csv/etc. So if OR is 3x fastr than AR, the total runtime of said report *won't* improve by 3x.
+For example if you're benchmarking a report written in AR vs OR, there are many constants in that measurement: the time spent in the database, the time spent sending the database results over the network, any calculations you're doing in Ruby, and the time spent building your html/json/csv/etc. So if OR is 3x faster than AR, the total runtime of said report *won't* improve by 3x.

 On the other hand, Active Record makes it *very* easy to forget to eager load associations (the N+1 query problem).
 Occams Record fixes that.
 So if your report was missing some associations you could see easily see performance improvements well over 3x.